 Look for niacinamide.
 A form of vitamin B-3, it boosts ceramides and fatty acids and improves the skin’s barrier function.
 At least one study demonstrated that niacinamide decreased inflammatory activity, decreased TEWL and increased barrier thickness.
 La Vie Celeste Extra Rich Face Cream ($75 in the shop) has niacinamide with argan and baobab oils, plus apple stem cells and a peptide that helps prevent sagging skin.

 And don't forget ceramides.
 Ceramides are the glue that holds our skin surface cells together.
 All four layers of the epidermis contain ceramides, and they play an important role by creating a barrier that reduces infection and helps to retain the skin’s moisture.
-Ceramides feature prominently in the eye serum Prana SpaCeuticals Precious Fluids ($135 in the shop) along with sodium hyaluronate and many barrier boosting actives.
+Ceramides feature prominently in the eye serum Prana SpaCeuticals Precious Fluids ($135) along with sodium hyaluronate and many barrier boosting actives.

 Dehydrated skin needs a drink – water, not a martini.
 The main water reservoir of the skin is located in the two lower layers, the dermis and hypodermis, and is regulated by the antidiuretic hormone (APH) secreted by the pituitary gland.
 Epidermal lipids are an important line of defense and play a major role in slowing down TEWL.
 Wetting dry skin, or using a light water-based moisturizer will not help at all – the “horny layer” of cells in the skin barrier is designed to actually prevent water getting through.